 This means delivering homes that people can afford across a mix of tenures, including general needs rent, intermediate market rent, affordable home ownership, market rent and outright sale.

 We have a planned works programme to ensure our residents live in homes that are safe, warm and environmentally friendly.
 In addition, we carry out reactive works to keep homes in good repair.

 We also invest in people and communities.
 The L&Q Foundation's annual budget is £7 million, and helps our residents to improve their lives.

 Taking responsibility for our own future

 The reduction in government grant levels means that we must seek funds from elsewhere if we are to continue providing new housing.
 L&Q is a social enterprise and our business model is based on taking measured commercial risk and driving efficiencies in the engine room to increase capacity and deliver our social mission.

 L&Q is rated:

-- A2 with a negative outlook by Moody's Investors Service
+- A3 with a stable outlook by Moody's Investors Service

 - A+ with a negative outlook by Standard & Poors